 - In the rafter at the maximum sagging location adjacent to the apex.

-The figure on the right shows a diagrammatic representation of the issues that need to be addressed when considering the stability of a member within a portal frame, in this example a rafter between the eaves and apex.
+The figure shows a diagrammatic representation of the issues that need to be addressed when considering the stability of a member within a portal frame, in this example a rafter between the eaves and apex.
 The following points should be noted: